iNarcissuss/ncc/README.md

 Items are listed in REVERSE order of the file, which means THE ITEM WITH THE DATE FARTHEST IN THE FUTURE SHOULD BE PUT AT THE TOP OF THE FILE.
 Each item supports the following attributes.
 If a value needs a colon (:) in it, enclose the entire value in quotes.

 * title - Required
+* expires - Required.
+Must be formatted as a date
 * subtitle - Optional.
 Occurs after the title, but is not linked (if a link is specified)
 * link - Optional
 * dates - Optional.
-Does not need to be formatted as a date, can be any data
+Does not need to be formatted as a date, can be any string
-* expires - Required.
-Must be formatted as a date
 * location - Optional
-* media_names - An array of names to show in the links below.
-Only appears on the Research page; not the sidebar.
+* media_names: ["Slides", "Whitepaper"]  - An array of names to show in the links below on the research page.
+Only appears on the Research page; not the sidebar. e.g.: Slides, Video, Blog, Github, Blog Followup, whatever
-* media_links -  An array of links to various media about a talk. e.g.: Slides, Video, Blog, Github, Blog Followup, whatever
+* media_links: ["https://www...", "https://www..."] - An array of links to various media about a talk.

 Tools
 -------